 This course is a study of the logistics operations in an international setting.
 The course will include a broad overview of supply chain management from an international perspective.
-This overview will include international logistics and the role of international logistics and the role of properties in global supply chain management.
-Prerequisite: none
+This overview will include international logistics and the role of international logistics systems in global supply chain management.